astrovedic/GAXamarin/README.md

 ```

 Crash and exception measurement allows you to measure the number and type of caught and uncaught crashes and exceptions that occur in your app.

+Uncaught exceptions represent instances where your app encountered unexpected conditions at runtime and are often fatal, causing the app to crash.
+Uncaught exceptions are sent to Google Analytics automatically by setting the TrackUncaughtExceptions configuration value to true.

 ##### Documentation